rust-lang/nomicon/src/other-reprs.md

 necessary to soundly do more elaborate tricks with data layout such as reinterpreting values as a different type.

+We strongly recommend using [rust-bindgen][] and/or [cbdingen][] to manage your FFI boundaries for you.
+The Rust team works closely with those projects to ensure that they work robustly and are compatible with current and future guarantees about type layouts and reprs.

-However, the interaction with Rust's more exotic data layout features must be kept in mind.
+The interaction of `repr(C)` with Rust's more exotic data layout features must be kept in mind.
 Due to its dual purpose as "for FFI" and "for layout control", `repr(C)` can be applied to types that will be nonsensical or problematic if passed through the FFI boundary.

-* ZSTs are still zero-sized, even though this is not a standard behavior in C, and is explicitly contrary to the behavior of an empty type in C++, which still consumes a byte of space.
+* ZSTs are still zero-sized, even though this is not a standard behavior in C, and is explicitly contrary to the behavior of an empty type in C++, which says they should still consume a byte of space.

-* DST pointers (fat pointers), tuples, and enums with fields are not a concept in C, and as such are never FFI-safe.
+* DST pointers (fat pointers) and tuples are not a concept in C, and as such are never FFI-safe.

+* Enums with fields also aren't a concept in C or C++, but a valid bridging of the types [is defined][really-tagged].

 * If `T` is an [FFI-safe non-nullable pointer type](ffi.html#the-nullable-pointer-optimization),